ceditalabs/Chic/README.md

     }

 ### Your First Model
 Chic currently supports entities that have a Key property (of any type - but the below example uses the int key method).

-These entities must inherit from `IKeyedEntity`.
+**Important**: `IKeyedEntity` was previously required.
+This is now deprecated, as Chic will automatically discover the Primary Key field based on convention (`Id`, or `{ClassName}Id`).

-    public class DemoModel : IKeyedEntity
+    public class DemoModel
     {
         public int Id { get; set; }
         public string Name { get; set; }